Distemper (paint)

 Distemper is a decorative paint and a historical medium for painting pictures, and contrasted with tempera.
 The binder may be glues of vegetable or animal origin (excluding egg).
 Soft distemper is not abrasion resistant and may include binders such as chalk, ground pigments, and animal glue.
 Hard distemper is stronger and wear-resistant and can include casein or linseed oil as binders.

 Soft distemper

 Distemper is an early form of whitewash, also used as a medium for artistic painting, usually made from powdered chalk or lime and size (a gelatinous substance).
 Alternatives to chalk include the toxic substance white lead.

 Distempered surfaces can be easily marked and discoloured, and cannot be washed down, so distemper is best suited to temporary and interior decoration.
-The technique of painting on distempered surfaces blends watercolors with whiting and glue.
+The technique of painting on distempered surfaces blends watercolours with whiting and glue.
 "The colours are mixed with whitening, or finely-ground chalk, and tempered with size.
 The whitening makes them opaque and gives them 'body,' but is also the cause of their drying light ... a source of considerable embarrassment to the inexperienced eye is that the colours when wet present such a different appearance from what they do when dry."